prisma/prisma1/README.md

 3. **Configure data model & project:**

-  Edit the generated `types.graphql` file to implement your data model and setup functions & permissions in your `graphcool.yml` file.
+  Edit `types.graphql` to define your data model and setup functions & permissions in  `graphcool.yml`.

 4. **Deploy your changes:**